The Complete Guide to Optimizing Your Content For AI Search (Getting Recommended by GenAI & Making Your Way Into Coveted AI Overviews)

 Traditional Google search engine result page (SERP) powered by the search algorithm

-That is not how AI search tools function.
+AI search works differently.
 They produce full answers, summaries, and even product recommendations by blending training data with real-time web searches.

 The output often looks like this: